StarRocks/starrocks/docs/loading/Stream_Load_transaction_interface.md

 - Only **concurrent data** **writes** **from one client** are supported.
 Support for **concurrent data writes from multiple clients** is in development.

 - The `/api/transaction/load` operation can be called multiple times within one transaction.
 In this case, the parameter settings specified for all of the `/api/transaction/load` operations that are called must be the same.

+- When you load CSV-formatted data by using the Stream Load transaction interface, make sure that each data record ends with a row delimiter.

 ## Basic operations